 The QP shall indicate in Form BCA-BP-BPAPPV01 (Application for Approval of Building Plans) whether Buildable Design Score calculations are applicable to the proposed building works.
-If applicable, the Buildable Design Scores for both superstructure and basement works are to be submitted together with the BP submission using Form BPD_BS01.
-The Buildable Design Scores are to be jointly declared by the QP for Architectural Works and the QP for Structural Works and the detailed computation of the Buildable Design Scores shall be attached.
-Forms BCA-BP-BPAPPV01 and BPD_BS01 can be downloaded from BCA's website at https://www1.bca.gov.sg/.
+If applicable, the Buildable Design Scores for both superstructure and basement works are to be submitted together with the BP submission using Form BPD\BS01.
+The Buildable Design Scores are to be jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works and the detailed computation of the Buildable Design Scores shall be attached.
+Forms BCA-BP-BPAPPV01 and BPD\BS01 can be downloaded from BCA's website at https://www1.bca.gov.sg/.

-In addition to the above, the QPs must submit a Buildability Detailed Design and Implementation Plan jointly declared by the QP for Architectural Works and the QP for Structural Works for approval.
+In addition to the above, the QPs and the PEs must submit a Buildability Detailed Design and Implementation Plan jointly declared by the QP for Architectural Works, the QP for Structural Works, the PE for Mechanical Works and the PE for Electrical Works for approval.
 This plan serves to substantiate the computation of the Buildable Design Scores for the building works and shall include the following: